Recycling. Return Home

 Metals

 Scrap metals have value and should be recycled.
 Steel and aluminium are the world’s most recyclable and recycled materials.
 If you accumulate copper (just had the central heating redone?) or aluminium or cast iron (just had the old gutters or the back boiler replaced?) why not take it to your scrap metal dealer and get cash for yourself.
-Or give it to your local travelling merchant.
+Or give it to your local traveling merchant.
 For larger quantities the links below might prove useful.

 Where do they go?
 They are separated, refined and reused for hardware.